maryash/maryash.github.io/135/labs/lab_db.md

 # Lab on the Use of the Debugger

 **Due:** by the end of the class.
 No Gradecope submission.
-Lab instructor checks your program before you leave.
+Lab instructor will check your programs before you leave class.

 ## Introduction